bumperactive-com/how-to/product-creation.md

   + Not sure why this appears twice, just do it.

 - In **Modifier Options**, make sure **Product Type** option is *required* and value is marked as *Default*.
+  + Otherwise, product can't be added to cart.
 ![](images/product-creation5.png?raw=true)